 Our Investment Philosophy is that every person who places their trust in us to help them with the management of their wealth is a unique individual person.
 They each have their own unique set of values, and needs, and wants, and goals, and concerns.
 We believe their wealth management plan needs to be designed according to those unique qualities.
 The large majority of our clients share common values and common investment objectives of: income (current or future), growth, management of volatility, protection, and management of gifting; and yet each client has their own unique focus and prioritization of these objectives.
-Therefore we use a comprehensive questionnaire and practice of counseling to clarify each client’s objectives in order to design a suitable portfolio.
-We strive to rely on our education and 31 years of experience and yet we strive to practice humility and open-mindedness to use portfolio managers and to utilize financial tools that will hopefully help our clients to balance performance and risk with competitive fees that make sense.
+Therefore, we use a comprehensive questionnaire and practice of counseling to clarify each client’s objectives in order to design a suitable portfolio.
+We strive to rely on our research, education and years of experience (since 1986).
+We strive to practice humility and open-mindedness to use portfolio managers and to utilize financial tools that will hopefully help our clients to balance performance and risk with a fee structure that is reasonable.

 We practice asset allocation with broad diversification of different asset classes and industry sectors.
 We use numerous measurement variables such as: